Leo4j/JRecon/README.md

 JRecon will initially ask what tools you want to run.
 Why ?
 First of all to make sure you stay in scope, but also because it may not be the first time you run the tool.
 As a matter of fact, you may want to re-run some of the tasks as you move laterally within AD (e.g.: shares enumeration or BloodHound)

-### What does the tool enumerate ?
+### What does the tool enumerate for ?
 Does it run any attack that I should be aware of ?

 The only attacks it runs is Kerberoasting, ASREPRoasting, and URL File Attack.
 Everything else is just enumeration